 It’s a fun and carefree getaway when everything you need is all around you.
 Whether you want a one-stop family vacation, a romantic retreat, or fun with friends, these one-of-a-kind resorts make it easy.
 You can enjoy fine or casual dining, spa services, four-season sports, and many other activities without ever having to leave the grounds.
-Remember to stay as local as possible and keep six feet apart from others not in your party and wear a mask or face covering.
+Remember to social distance and wear a mask as required by state guidelines.
 Call ahead and check websites and social media to make sure attractions are open and available.
-Be advised that New York has a travel advisory in effect.

 Sunny Hill Resort & Golf Course (Catskills)

 High on a hill in the Catskills, Sunny Hill Resort is as warm and cheery as it sounds.
 Guests describe it as "a cruise ship on land," with three family-style meals a day plus unlimited activities: golf, fishing, outdoor barbeques, a day spa, and nightly entertainment.
 There are incredible adventures too, like a Viking-themed obstacle course and monster truck rides through the woods.

 From themed spring getaways to ultimate summer vacations and spectacular autumn leaf-peeping, this family-owned resort honors a tradition of treating visitors like family that goes back about a century.
 Happy days for kids include swimming, rowing on the lake, feeding goats, organized games, and a big finish with fireworks on Friday nights.